ylab-hi/ScanITD/Test/README.md

 Sample data for testing
 ---
 This directory contains one sample dataset for testing purpose to make sure you have installed ScanITD and its dependent packages sucessfully. __test.bam__ is a sliced WXS dataset (in BAM format) contains one FLT3-ITD.

+The testing environment:
+* python=3.6.15
+* scikit-bio=0.5.2
+* pysam=0.9.1
+* pyfaidx=0.5.8

 ```
 ScanITD.py -i test.bam -r /path/to/hg38.fa -o test